Skeletal Muscle Exhibits Alternating Light And Dark Bands Called—what’s The Science Behind This Mystery?

 3. Length‑Tension Relationship

 Every sarcomere has an optimal length (about 2.2 µm) where the overlap between actin and myosin is just right.
-Too stretched, and there’s not enough overlap; too compressed, and the filaments bump into each other.
+Also, too stretched, and there’s not enough overlap; too compressed, and the filaments bump into each other.
 This curve explains why you’re strongest at a mid‑range joint angle rather than fully extended or fully flexed.

 4. Force‑Velocity Trade‑Off